apecloud/kubeblocks/docs/api_docs/installation/install-kubeblocks.md

    If you want to install KubeBlocks with a specified version, follow the steps below.

-   1. View the available versions in [KubeBlocks Release](https://github.com/apecloud/kubeblocks/releases/).
+   1. View the available versions in the [KubeBlocks Release](https://github.com/apecloud/kubeblocks/releases/).
    2. Specify a version with `--version` and run the command below.

       ```bash